 Launch factions?

 Editions arrive with a narrative about a big campaign between two factions.
 One of them is always Space Marines (they are astonishingly popular models) while the other changes each time.
-The rumours circulating claim that 11th edition will have Orks as the forces fighting the quasi-religious xenophobes in power armour.
+Armageddon is a classic battleground of the setting where the Orks have been waging war with the Imperium for almost as long as Warhammer 40,000 has existed.

 I want to start playing, should I wait?